Dr. Shamsuddin Ilias, Program Director

 The mission of the BSChE program at North Carolina A&T State University is to provide students with a learning experience in chemical engineering that will instill in them a lifelong sense of learning, social responsibility, and commitment to improving the quality of life for all people.
 The Department seeks to provide an atmosphere of dedicated service to the student by providing instruction, counseling, program planning, career guidance, and any other supportive student services to facilitate their growth and success in the academic and professional communities.

 The following are the current educational objectives of the BSChE Program.
-After graduating from the program, the graduates will:
+After graduating from the program, the graduates are expected within a few years of graduation to have:

-- Perform effectively in a chemical engineering related position in industry or in graduate/professional schools.
+- Performed effectively in a chemical engineering related position in industry or in graduate/professional schools.

-- Demonstrate teamwork and leadership skills in using interdisciplinary approaches for solving problems.
+- Demonstrated teamwork and leadership skills in using interdisciplinary approaches for solving problems.

-- be active in their communities and professional societies.
+- Been active in their communities and professional societies.

-- Enhance their professional credentials through life long learning.
+- Enhanced their professional credentials through life long learning.

-The undergraduate program in Chemical Engineering, leading to the Bachelor of Science in Chemical Engineering (BSChE) degree, is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (EAC-ABET).
+The undergraduate program in Chemical Engineering, leading to the Bachelor of Science in Chemical Engineering (BSChE) degree, is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 A degree in this field prepares a student for careers in engineering design, management, research, consulting, sales, teaching, and product development, governmental agencies (federal and state), industries and foreign services.
 The chemical engineering curriculum is designed to give students the knowledge and scientific tools needed to prepare them for a career in industry or to go on to graduate school.
 It is also intended to be flexible enough to accommodate a broad range of educational interests.
 An option that is recommended for students with advanced placement is a dual degree in Chemistry.